nvsblmike/Golang_Blockchain/README.md

-# Golang_MongoDB_API
+# Golang_Blockchain

-project on creating a mongoDB API with Go
+creating a basic blockchain with golang